3. Get your edge certificate

 1. Create an enrollment

-Here, we'll generate a custom certificate enrollment that uses:
+In this step, a custom certificate enrollment is generated that uses:

 • Let's Encrypt as the certificate authority.